 “I remember growing up, watching the technology my father employed in his business change from single office databases and first-generation cell phones into what it is today.
-Now, we can target buyers for a specific property size, in a specific submarket in a matter of seconds.
+Now, we can target buyers for a specific property size or in a specific submarket in a matter of seconds.
 We have access to incredible data; our challenge is to package the information in ways our clients find most valuable.”

 Buyers worldwide can now access comprehensive marketing and due diligence packages with the click of a mouse.
-Google Earth, heat maps and reams of demographic data allow buyers, appraisers and even brokers to become veritable market experts from a climate-controlled workstation.
+Google Earth, heat maps, and reams of demographic data allow buyers, appraisers, and even brokers to become veritable market experts from a climate-controlled workstation.
 Desktop analysis, however, is no substitute for boots on the ground.

 Investors are drawn to commercial real estate for, among other factors, its tangibility.
 You can’t smell mildew on a PDF.
-No crime map can tell you what a dodgy neighborhood really feels like once the sun goes down.
+No crime map can tell you what a dodgy neighborhood truly feels like once the sun goes down.
 And even the most creative developer can’t transform a space without first stepping inside.